tutumcloud/support-docs/feature-reference/crash-recovery.md

 ### Using the CLI

-You can set the autorestart option after the application has been deployed using the CLI:
+You can set the **Autorestart** option after the application has been deployed using the CLI:

 ```
 $ tutum service set --autorestart ALWAYS (name or uuid)